 This article will surely help you: find out how to avoid cropped images in Divi.

-Everything has been said above: if you want Divi to stop cropping images on the front page of your posts, don't use images with an inappropriate ratio, such as portrait images or panoramic images for example.
+Everything has been said above: if you want Divi to stop cropping images on the front page of your articles, don't use images with an inappropriate ratio, such as portrait images or panoramic images for example.